 “It’s definitely something that you think about going in,” Amanda says.
-“While we were looking at different facilities for the procedure what made Gillette stand out was that they did everything, the surgery and rehabilitation under one roof.
+“While we were looking at other facilities, Gillette stood out because they do everything, the surgery and rehabilitation under one roof.
 And not just that, they’ve gone out of their way to make the hospital feel less clinical and more like a home away from home.”

 Andrew says that for Teddy, as well as her younger and equally adorable brother Matthew, their rehabilitation stay following rhizotomy in December of 2017 felt more like going to camp than anything else.

 “As a pitcher I’ve gone through some physical rehabilitation during my career, but the way that Teddy threw herself into her recovery was truly inspiring,” Andrew says.
 “She’d get done with one session and ask, ‘What’s next?’
 To be honest, the downtime is what annoyed her more than anything else, and I’m sitting there thinking, ‘I couldn’t be doing this right now, I’d be bedridden for months.’”